sergmoro1/laravel-imageable/README.md

 In addition, it is necessary to provide for the processing of uploaded files, their saving and deletion.

 The `Imageable` package makes this process easier.
-Adding the necessary functionality becomes much easier.
+Adding the necessary functionality becomes much simple.
 Uploading files, processing them, and saving them to the desired storage is taken over by `Imageable`.

+### How is it done?
 A single table is used to store information about all uploaded files.
 You can understand which model a particular file belongs to by the value of two fields:
 `imageable_type` - it stores the name of the model and `imageable_id` is the `ID` of the model of type `imageable_type`.